EU ministers agree on new Libya naval mission | DW | 17.02.2020

 The bloc's foreign ministers had been exploring ways to uphold a formal cease-fire in Libya and had concluded that any peace deal would need EU support to make it work.

-Details of the new mission will be finalized in the weeks ahead.
+Details of the new mission will be finalized in the weeks ahead, however it is expected to have three levels: "in the air, satellite and maritime,'' according to Luxembourgish Foreign Minister Jean Asselborn.

+Should the EU's foreign policy chief, Josep Borrell, consider that migrants are being drawn toward the

+mission in hopes of being picked up, the "maritime assets will be withdrawn from the relevant area,'' Asselborn said on Monday.

 Read more: EU plans to refocus 'Sophia' naval mission on Libya